Metro Streetcar: Hours and frequency

 The Metro Streetcar begins operations at approximately 8:30 a.m.
 Monday through Saturdays and at 10 a.m.
 Sundays, while it ends at approximately 10 p.m.
 Monday through Wednesdays, midnight on Fridays and Saturdays and at 5:30 p.m. on Sundays.
 It consists of two lines: the Blue Line and the Green Line.
 The Blue Line operates seven days a week, with extended service on Friday and Saturday nights and runs between Little Rock and North Little Rock, while the Green Line operates six days a week only with no Sunday service and runs in a circulator.
 Frequencies per line consist of 25-minute headways during the day, with 20-minute headways during evening and night-and-weekend service periods.

 Stations

 The trolley stops at many downtown attractions, from the Clinton Library to the historic River Market.
 The stops include the Marriott Hotel, Heifer Intl., and the Historic Arkansas Museum.
 Stations continue into the rapidly rejuvenating area of North Little Rock known as Argenta.
-Stops there include access to the USS Razorback (SS-394) WW II submarine, trolley barn, Verizon Arena, and the Dickey-Stephens Park (home of the Arkansas Travelers).
+Stops there include access to the USS Razorback (SS-394) WWII submarine, trolley barn, Verizon Arena, and the Dickey-Stephens Park (home of the Arkansas Travelers).

 The stops are indicated with 10 ft-tall black signs and yellow sidewalk "bumps" curbside with the system map posted at each stop.
 Trolleys cannot be hailed between stops.

 Both stops and cars can be sponsored for a donation.